codarrenvelvindron/codarren.github.io/_posts/2021-03-08-Day67-Optimize_your_images_in_bulk_under_GNU-Linux.md

 The most volumetric item on a website is an image.

+## Before you start
+It'd be nice to know the performance gain before and after optimization.

+Head to [GTMetrix](https://gtmetrix.com) to find out.

+After the optimization is done, check again your result using gtmetrix.

+My score rose from 81 to 95%

 ## Impact

 Image optimization can have a huge impact on your website!